 - First…a question.
 Do you have an oven that bakes hotter or colder than average, or just somewhere in the middle?
 This is important.

-- Bake your granola at 325 (or 350 in my case) for 20 minutes.
-Then stir and get all the dark pieces pushed to the middle, if possible.
+- Bake your granola on two separate racks at 325 degrees (or 350 in my case) for 25 minutes.

 All The Delicious Ways to EAT GRANOLA: